AndyFul/ConfigureDefender/README.md

 It is also possible to unblock the executable and force SmartScreen to ignore it.
 Just do a right-click on ConfigureDefender executable and choose Properties.
 Look at the Security entry in the bottom of the window and tick Unblock.

-In the version 2.0.0.0 two new WD ASR rules were added:

-1. Block only Office communication applications from creating child processes (includes Outlook protection).

-2. Block Adobe Reader from creating child processes

 .

 In the version 1.1.1.1, the option 'Real-time Monitoring' was removed, because of the new Microsoft criteria of malware detection.